Choose another writer in this calendar:

 (2020) Lehtinen confronts the limits of human life with ironic

 resignation: "While killing time, the time kills us."

 Lehtinen is widely considered the leading authority on the religious thinker Søren Kierkegaard in Finland.
 Noteworthy, at the age of thirty he was an atheist, whom his girl friend tried in vain to convert to Christianity.
 His home library, ïncluding his Kierkegaard collection of over 300 volumes, Lehtinen lost when toxic mold completely destroyed his house in Viiala.
 In addition to translating from Danish several essays and philosophical treatises, including the magnum opus, Päättävä epätieteellinen jälkikirjoitus (1993, Concluding unscientific postscript), Lehtinen published in 1990 a biography of Kierkegaard.

 Since the mid-1980s, Lehtinen has contributed essays, reviews, and columns to a number of newspapers and magazines, including Keskisuomalainen, Kotimaa, Aamulehti, Parnasso, Kirjailija, Ny Tid, Kirjo, Kauppalehti, Akadeemia (Estonia) and Café Existens (Sweden).
-A compelling speaker, Lehtinen has also appeared in many TV programmes dealing with religion and philosophy.
+A compelling speaker, Lehtinen has also appeared in many TV and radio programmes (he is a recognizable radio voice) dealing with religion and philosophy.

 from the University of Helsinki and from the school of the streets.
 An

 underlying theme in his essays is the tension between rational thought

 and spiritual truths.
 In 'Abrahamin anima', one of his most stunning

 pieces in Inter Cityn Väinämäinen (1997), Lehtinen argues that